tunnckoCore/ord721.art/src/content/blog/ord721-specification-draft.md

 The process should be the following:

-1. Get the JSON, remove `creatorSignature` and sign the whole thing.
+1. Get the JSON, remove `collection.creatorSignature` and the `hash`
+2. Sign the whole thing with your wallet.
-2. Validate both are equal.
+3. Validate if both the result and the `collection.creatorSignature` are equal
-3. If they are not - fail
+4. If they are not - fail
-4. if they are, put it again on `creatorSignature`
+5. if they are, put it again on `collection.creatorSignature`
-5. Then hash the whole thing and compare that with `collectionHash` too.
+6. Hash the whole thing with SHA3
+7. Validate if both the old `hash` and the new result are equal.
+8. If they are not - fail
+9. Otherwise - the collection is verified.